GSA/Section508.gov/_pages/develop/2023-09-23-develop-font-typography.md

 An accessible font means using a typeface designed for easy reading by a diverse audience, including individuals with visual impairments such as low vision or reading disability such as dyslexia.
 Accessible typography ensures that textual information is accessible to all users, irrespective of their abilities or disabilities.

-## What is in “The Law” about Typography?
+## What is in Regulation about Typography?
 Before delving into recommendations from experts found on the internet, let’s explore the Section 508 Standards and other regulations that help authors choose their text.

 ### Americans with Disabilities Act (ADA) and Architectural Barriers Act (ABA)